hoovercj/we-the-people/README.md

 For example, to run `accessTokens.js` you can run the command:
 `$ nf accessTokens`

-*Remember:* To have access to the environment variables in a local environment, frontman must be used.
+*Remember:* To have access to the environment variables in a local environment, foreman must be used.
 Therefore the file must be in the `Procfile`

 ### accessTokens.js
 Creates a node server to generate access tokens for Facebook and Tumblr.
 This is not necessary for Twitter which kindly gives it to you in the developer panel.